m3sserschmitt/libcryptography/README.md

 ### Prerequisites

+This project is intended for Linux operating systems.
 You need `OpenSSL` library to be installed on your machine.
 Type this command in your terminal:

 `openssl version`